 Enhanced Privacy Measures

-As privacy concerns intensify, new methods for protecting user privacy while allowing unmasked rendering will likely emerge.
+As privacy concerns intensify, developers will likely introduce new methods for protecting user privacy while allowing unmasked rendering.

 Improved Security Protocols